Are you experiencing heat loss in your yoga studio? Heating Green here with some helpful tips on what to do.

 Concrete & Brick Walls Absorb Your Heat

-Bare concrete and brick walls pose a unique challenge.
+Bare concrete and brick walls pose a unique challenge when it comes to heat loss in yoga studios.
 These types of walls act as heat sinks, absorbing much of the heat you’re generating, robbing your space of all that heat you’re paying for.

 Concrete and brick have high thermal mass; The ability of material to absorb and store heat energy.
 Heat generated inside your yoga studio will move through a concrete or brick wall towards the cooler side, drawing all of your heat to the outside, be that outdoors or a neighboring space.

-The best way to mitigate heat loss with concrete or brick walls is with insulation.
+The best way to mitigate heat loss due to concrete or brick walls is with insulation.
 You can insulate concrete or brick walls from the inside or the outside depending on how you want the wall to look, perform, and what you have access to in your particular space.

 If you insulate from the inside, you block the wall from absorbing heat and distributing it out of your studio.
 If you insulate from the outside, you allow the wall to absorb heat during the day, when your heaters are on, but at night the wall releases heat that it absorbed back into your space.